-Answer You should be able to use any Pharo image, but we recommend you to use the prepared image on the Pharo by Example web site: http://pharo-project.org/PharoByExample.
+Answer You should be able to use any Pharo image, but we recommend you to use the prepared image on the Pharo by Example web site: http:// PharoByExample.org.
 You should also be able to use most other images, but you may find that the hands-on exercises behave differently in surprising ways.